johannesCmayer/remote-bug/README.md

 # Bug
-A bug to controll a computer remotely.
+A programm to controll a computer remotely via command line.